STARS-Design-Track-2023/rtl-blocks-shift-register/README.md

 ## Instructions
 1. Clone the repo from github.
 2. Run `make dir` to cofigure directory for the project.
-3. Make an rtl-diagram for the shift register and have the design approved by a TA. **Make sure your design is located in the docs directory.**
+3. Make an rtl-diagram for the shift register and have the design approved by a TA.
+Use [draw.io](https://app.diagrams.net/) **Make sure your design is located in the docs directory.**
 4. Code your design in system verilog.
 5. Run `make help`/`make` to see the make file targets.
 6. Have both source and mapped versions of your code working.